Azure-Samples/iot-edge-opc-plc/README.md

 ~~~

 ## OPC Publisher file (pn.json)
-The option `sph` shows and dumps a pn.json file that matches the configuration.
+The options `sph` and `sp` show and dump an OPC Publisher configuration file (default name: `pn.json`) that matches the configuration.
 In addition, a web server hosts the file on a configurable port (`wp`, default 8080): e.g. http://localhost:8080/pn.json
+Additionally, you can set the configuration file name via the option `spf`.

 ## Build